kong4ndrew/home-manager/README.md

 # Setup

+❗WARNING: Nix is highly addictive and sustained use may conjure up thoughts on how to declaratively configure one's life.
+Do NOT țʯؼย🭍🭌...
-⭐ Quickly get a working configuration of Nix, Home-manager, kitty, and Neovim up and running ⭐
+⭐ Anyway, let's get a working configuration of [Nix, Home-manager, kitty, and Neovim] up and running.

 #### 1. Install Nix